AdaCore/learn/courses/advanced-ada/chapters/strong_typing.rst

 :ada:`X` to be of :ada:`X_Range` type, and that type is used in the first dimension of :ada:`Tab`, we're documenting --- using the syntax of the Ada language --- that :ada:`X` is supposed to be used to access the first dimension of :ada:`Tab`.
-Using this approach, developers that need to maintain this application can immediately identify the purpose of :ada:`X` and use the variable accordingly.
+Based on this information, developers that need to maintain this application can immediately identify the purpose of :ada:`X` and use the variable accordingly.